 British conductor Timothy Burke was a répétiteur on the Jette Parker Young Artists Programme 2006–08, during which time he was assistant conductor for Bird of Night and joined the music staff for Carmen, Orlando, Don Giovanni, Così fan tutte, Tosca and A Midsummer Night’s Dream.
 Since leaving the Programme he has returned to conduct The Wind in the Willows and Les Enfants Terribles for The Royal Ballet.
+In the 2019/20 Season he conducts The Lost Thing for The Royal Opera and Candoco Dance Company.

 News and features